 Instructional Technology, M.S.Ed.

-We offer an online accelerated M.S.Ed. in Instructional Technology degree with a K-12 Technology Specialist Entitlement.
-New cohorts begin each year, and the program can be completed in just four semesters.
-You'll meet online for coursework grouped to integrate complementary topics and attend occasional pre-scheduled, face-to-face meetings each term at NIU campuses.
-You'll enjoy professional collaboration and continuity of a cohort through shared experiences and networking.
+- K-12 Technology Specialist: New cohorts begin each year, and the program can be completed in just four semesters.
+You'll enjoy professional collaboration and the continuity of a cohort through shared experiences and networking.

 We also offer certificates of graduate study related to instructional technology.
 Certificates can be earned on their own, or in combination with another graduate degree.